Arabidopsis-Information-Portal/NtSeq/README.md

 # NtSeq

-A fork of biojs-vis-sequence with build artifacts committed so we can consume it with bower.
+A fork of NtSeq for bower installation.

 **NtSeq** is an open source Bioinformatics library written in JavaScript that provides DNA sequence manipulation and analysis tools for node and the